tardate/LittleArduinoProjects/playground/ChainBlocks/README.md

 ### The XY Plotter Block

-For a test, I decided to make an XY plotter block, based on the [LEAP: XYplotter](../XYplotter) project.
+For a test, I decided to make an XY plotter block, based on the [LEAP#265 XYplotter](../XYplotter) project.

 It uses an MCP42010 dual digital potentiometer to draw images on an oscilloscope.